glennlugod/hl7-capture/docs/tech-spec.md

 ### Source Tree Changes

-- `src/main/hl7-capture.ts` — refactor to separate packet source layer from parsing/session logic
-- `src/main/dumpcap-adapter.ts` — new module to spawn dumpcap and stream packets into the main capture manager
+- Add `src/main/dumpcap-adapter.ts` — adapter to spawn and stream parse dumpcap output.
-- `scripts/` — update or add helper scripts to run dumpcap in development (example command)
-- `docs/` — update `tech-spec.md` (this file) and add usage docs for dumpcap
+- Refactor `src/main/hl7-capture.ts` to provide `attachPacketSource(source: EventEmitter)` and `detachPacketSource()`.
+- Update `tests/` with unit fixtures (pcap files) and an integration test that validates end-to-end HL7 reconstruction using `scripts/mllp-sim.js` and a pcap fixture.

 ### Technical Approach

-1. Create an adapter module `dumpcap-adapter.ts` that:
+1. `dumpcap-adapter.ts` responsibilities:

-   - Detects `dumpcap` in PATH or common installation locations
+- Detect `dumpcap` binary on PATH or common Wireshark install locations (Windows Program Files, etc.).
-   - Spawns dumpcap with arguments to capture TCP traffic and write raw packets to stdout in pcapng/pcap format or to a temporary file
+- Spawn `dumpcap` using Node's `child_process.spawn()` with an explicit argv array (no shell) to avoid injection.
+- Support `-w -` (stdout pcap) or temporary file output with rotation.
-   - Parses the pcap stream (using a lightweight pcap parser such as `pcap-parser` or `pcapjs`) or invokes a minimal parsing layer to extract IPv4/TCP payloads
+- Connect stdout to a streaming pcap parser (e.g., `pcap-parser` or `pcapjs`) to decode frames and extract IPv4/TCP payloads.
-   - Emits packet buffers with sourceIP, destIP, and payload to the `HL7CaptureManager` via an event or direct method

-2. Refactor `HL7CaptureManager` to accept an optional external packet source (EventEmitter) and add an API:
+- Emit `{ sourceIP, destIP, payload }` on `packet` events.

+2. `HL7CaptureManager` updates:

-   - `attachPacketSource(source: EventEmitter)` — listen for `packet` events {sourceIP, destIP, data}
+- Add `attachPacketSource(source: EventEmitter)` to listen for `packet` events and feed frames into existing parsing/state machine.
-   - `detachPacketSource()` — stop listening

-3. Do not rely on the native `cap` module at runtime.
-The recommended approach is to use `dumpcap` as the single supported capture backend.
-If `dumpcap` is not available on a host, use recorded pcap files for analysis or install `dumpcap`/Npcap where possible.
-Historical references to `cap` in this repository are deprecated.

-4. Secure spawn and argument handling to avoid shell injection; use direct argument arrays and validate interface names.
+- Keep existing session lifecycle and marker handling intact.

+3. Security and robustness:

+- Validate interface arguments and run dumpcap with minimized privileges where possible.
+- Provide clear error handling and recovery for adapter failures (restart policies logged to help troubleshoot capture issues).

 ### Integration Points

-- New module `dumpcap-adapter.ts` integrates with `HL7CaptureManager` in `hl7-capture.ts` via events
+- Adapter emits `packet` events consumed by `HL7CaptureManager`.
-- UI: Add a small configuration option to select capture method (Dumpcap / cap) in the renderer capture panel (future small UI change)
+- Minor UI toggle (future) to select capture backend (Dumpcap / Cap); default to Dumpcap if available.

 ---